BoomBoomMushroom/MinecraftLCE_MinigamesServer/README.md

 ## Todo
-I tried to order them from most important (top) to least important (bottom).
+Within the subcategories I tried to order them from most important (top) to least important (bottom).

+The order in which I made the main categories Battle GM, Glide GM, etc. has no specific order

 - [ ] Battle Gamemode
   - [ ] Setup Battle plugin